nvitya/vihal/armm/RP/README.md

 RAM (sometimes with self-flashing).
 This has a big advantage, that the external Flash also can be used freely for data storage.

+The most of the VIHAL tests/examples for the RP2040 use self-flasing.

 ## VIHAL Driver Status for the RP2040 Integrated Peripherals

   Driver              | Status  |